 All frame and panel designs offer two things.
 First, they look terrific because of the texture and visual variety they present.
 That’s what you can see in the photo below.
 But frame and panel designs also limit the troublesome seasonal movement that’s the hallmark of all wide expanses of solid wood.
 The inner panel gets larger and smaller with changes in humidity, while the outer frame remains more or less the same size.
 Building your own hand-beveled frame and panel doors does all this in a format that looks way more classic than anything available off the shelf.

 When it comes time to making your raised panels, there’s a timesaving trick.
 Your plane doesn’t actually cut most of the bevel.
 Instead, use a tablesaw to hog off most of the waste with the blade tilted 15º to 20º from plumb.
 The plane comes into use afterwards for removing the saw marks while making the bevels all a consistent width and thickness.
 Keep trying one of your grooved frame members periodically on the edges of the panel as you plane.
-The idea is to adjust the thickness of the bevel’s edge so it plugs nicely into the stile and rail grooves you prepared earlier.
+The idea is to adjust the thickness of the bevel’s edge (with your plane) so it plugs nicely into the stile and rail grooves you prepared earlier.
 To help you get bevel width perfectly consistent, use a combination square and pencil to mark a line some consistent distance in around the perimeter of the panel.
 A 2-inch wide bevel is ideal for most cabinet doors.
-Expect to pay about $200 for the kind of smoothing plane that’s ideal for raised panel work.
+Expect to pay $150 to $200 for the kind of smoothing plane that’s ideal for raised panel work.
 If you didn’t watch the video showing all this farther up on the page, scroll back and watch how it all works.

 If you really want to look like an old-world master, consider using a hand plane for smoothing solid wood cabinet sides or fireplace mantles.
 That’s right, no sanding just a hand planed surface as a final step.
-I built the cabinet you see below back in the mid-1980s with hand tools only, including the use of a plane for final smoothing of the rough white pine lumber I was using.
+I built the cabinet you see above back in the mid-1980s with hand tools only, including the use of a plane for final smoothing of the rough white pine lumber I was building with.
 The subtle undulations left behind by a slightly curved blade of the plane is a hallmark of traditional woodwork and much appreciated in a world where too much is accomplished by machine.

-Hand planing like this goes surprisingly quickly, too.
+Hand planing like this progresses surprisingly quickly, too.
 It takes less than half an hour to hand plane a rough-cut 4×10 pine mantle that’s eight-feet long.
 That’s twenty bucks of labour time to create a one-of-a-kind home feature that can easily be sold for several hundred dollars if you wanted to start a little sideline business.

 How to Sharpen a HandPlane

 By now I hope you’re eager to give this hand-plane thing a good try because it really is worthwhile.
 But there’s one more thing you need to know first.
 A razor-sharp blade is absolutely essential.
 And I mean razor-sharp, as in sharp enough to shave hair cleanly.
-That’s how you get paper-thin shavings like the one you see below.
+That’s how you get paper-thin shavings like the one you see above.
 Without an ultra-sharp blade nothing happens.
 The good news is that sharpening needn’t be the pain you probably have experienced it to be.
 Not if you have the right sharpening equipment, that is.

 There are two requirements behind every sharp edge: a correct bevel angle of 25 to 30 degrees at the tip of the plane blade, and a finely honed edge that’s capable of cleanly shaving arm hair or slicing curls of end-grain from softwood test blocks.
 Sharpening a plane iron (or any edge tool) is a product of these two steps: grinding (doesn’t need to happen often) and honing (needs to happen often).